-Their existing vehicle is very old and it is hard to get parts for repairs.
+The nuns’ existing vehicle is very old and it is now very hard to get parts for repairs.
 Sherab Choeling is a remote nunnery in the Spiti Valley of the Indian Himalayas.
 The area’s roads are infamous for their landslides, rocks, and bad conditions.

 The total cost of the 10-seat, multi-purpose vehicle is $29,500.
 This includes taxes, registration, insurance, and warranty for repairs.